 If you’ve looked into nursing as a career, you’ve probably heard about the waiting lists at many nursing schools.
 Unfortunately, enrollment delays can last up to three years.
-At Lakeland College, we don’t believe in waiting lists.
+At Lakeland University, we don’t believe in waiting lists.
 We believe in direct admission.
 After two successful years of liberal arts education here, you will earn an associate of science degree and be welcomed into the highly regarded Columbia College of Nursing program in Glendale, Wis.
 That means two years of core classes at Lakeland followed by the clinically intensive program at Columbia College of Nursing.

-“The ability to know from the time you enter Lakeland College that you can graduate four years later with a bachelor’s of science degree in nursing, and also have that breadth of knowledge a strong liberal arts college, gives you is a fairly unique combination,” says Greg Smith, Lakeland College associate professor of biology.
+“The ability to know from the time you enter Lakeland University that you can graduate four years later with a bachelor’s of science degree in nursing, and also have that breadth of knowledge a strong liberal arts college, gives you is a fairly unique combination,” says Greg Smith, Lakeland University associate professor of biology.

 A winning partnership

 The Columbia College of Nursing has served Wisconsin since 1901, and has been affiliated with Columbia Hospital since 1909.
 With its close ties to the large Columbia St. Mary’s Health Systems, the Columbia College of Nursing guarantees clinical placements.

 “The program has a great reputation in the healthcare industry in Wisconsin, and the students seem to really enjoy the program,” says Smith.
 “I know our students talk about how once they get into the program, they get internships or practical experience right away.
 They don’t wait.
 The two years at Columbia are a very clinical, intensive experience.”

 The Columbia College of Nursing is accredited by the Higher Learning Commission and the Commission on Collegiate Nursing Education, and is approved by the Wisconsin State Board of Nursing.